-There are no limitations or restrictions on participant withdrawals for the investment pools that are recorded at amortized cost, except for a one-day minimum investment period on the MILAF cash management funds and a 14-day redemption limitation on MILAF MAX Class funds.
+There are no limitations or restrictions on participant withdrawals for the investment pools that are recorded at amortized cost, except for MILAF cash management funds, which require a one-day minimum investment period, and MILAF MAX Class funds, which may not be redeemed for at least 14 calendar days with the exception of direct investments of funds distributed by the State of Michigan.
+Redemptions made prior to the applicable 14-day period are subject to a penalty equal to 15 days' interest on the amount so redeemed.